 There are a number of ways Aussies are getting the most out of their panels.
-These include:

 - Being conscious of where they’re located.
 Neglecting your panels can lead to soiling – dust and dirt that can affect how efficiently they run.
 To ensure panels aren’t underperforming, make sure they’re free from shade and clean them.
-Also be conscious of what’s happening around your home (if your neighbours are building, for example, there’s likely to be more dust in the air).
+Be conscious of what’s happening around your home (if your neighbours are building, for example, there’s likely to be more dust in the air).

-The influence of a data obsessed society.
+The influence of a data-obsessed society

 We can track almost everything.
 We use Fitbits to tell us how many steps we take, health apps to tell us how many calories we eat and music apps to tell us what album to download next.
 And according to Jamason, solar monitoring is similar.
 It records and analyses your solar system’s performance in real-time and tells you how much solar energy you’re using and producing.